EDUC 4537A - Vietnamese Curriculum & Methodology A (UG)

 General Course Information

-Course Code EDUC 4537A Course Vietnamese Curriculum & Methodology A (UG) Coordinating Unit School of Education Term Quadmester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of Vietnamese language Restrictions Available to B Teaching students only Course Description The focus of this course and its companion Curriculum and Methodology B is learning and teaching theory and its application in practice for teaching.
-This includes planning, developing and assessing learning for diverse student cohorts in line with the Australian and SACE Curriculum requirements in this subject specialisation.
+Course Code EDUC 4537A Course Vietnamese Curriculum & Methodology A (UG) Coordinating Unit School of Education Term Quadmester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Planning and Teaching Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of Vietnamese language Restrictions Available to B Teaching students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career

 The full timetable of all activities for this course can be accessed from Course Planner.